luissilva1044894/Pyrez/README.md

 ### Misc

-If you are currently using this wrapper, please :star: this repository!
+If you are currently using this project, please ⭐️ this repository!

 If you would like to help, just let us know in our [*support server*][support-server-discord]! :heart: